Stephen-Muehlenberg/FPS-Dating-Sim/README.md

 Each of the main characters transforms into one of your 4 weapons: shotgun, assault rifle, sniper rifle, grenade launcher.
 These all have a secondary fire mode, such as the sniper rifle's bullet-time zoom-in, and the grenade launcher even lets you rocket jump!

 Since they're magical girl-guns, you don't need to worry about ammo.
-However, using any one gun too much without a break is exhausting, and risks damaging your friendship.
+However, using any one gun too much without a break is exhausting!
+Their accuracy and rate of fire will slow down the more tired they are.
+And worse, if you push them too hard you risk damaging your friendship!

 ## Actions speak louder than words